elsanussi-s-mneina/ipa-numbers-by-haskell/README.md

 # Project status
 - This part is incomplete, come back in a week it will probably be complete by then.
-- currently conversion is only one way.
+- currently conversion is both ways, which direction can be specified using command line flags.
+- unit tests still need to be implemented (again, because we are not using libraries this time)

 ## Developer software requirements
 - Glasgow Haskell Compiler